Vladimir Derer: Background and early years

-Derer was born in Bratislava, Czechoslovakia to Ivan Dérer, a lawyer and Social Democrat Minister who served in various governments, including as the Czechoslovak Minister of Education and was the Minister of Justice up to the 1938 Munich Pact.
+Derer was born in Bratislava, Czechoslovakia to Ivan Dérer, a lawyer and Social Democrat Minister who served in various governments, including as the Czechoslovak Minister of Education and was the Ministry of Justice up to the 1938 Munich Pact.

-Derer's father was involved in the anti-fascist resistance in Prague but was arrested and sent to Theresienstadt which was a hybrid concentration camp and ghetto established by the German SS during World War II.
-Ivan survived the war, becoming the Chair of the Czechoslovakian Labour Party, only then to be arrested and imprisoned by the Czech Communist Party after its consolidated control in 1948.
+Derer's father was involved in the anti-fascist resistance in Prague but was arrested and sent to the Theresienstadt Ghetto, which was a hybrid concentration camp and ghetto established by the German SS during World War II.
+Ivan survived the war, becoming the Chair of the Czechoslovak Labour Party, only then to be arrested and imprisoned by the Communist Party of Czechoslovakia after its consolidated control in 1948.

 Derer escaped to Britain just before the start of the Second World War.
-Using his father’s contacts, he was able to obtain a visa to allow him to stay in Britain, but those who traveled with him, including his Jewish girlfriend, were denied visas, and she, like most of the others, perished.
+Using his father's contacts, he was able to obtain a visa to allow him to stay in Britain, but those who traveled with him, including his Jewish girlfriend, were denied visas, and she, like most of the others, perished.
 During the war, Derer initially worked in an armaments factory, then joined the army, becoming an interpreter in prisoner-of-war camps.
 Following the war, Derer worked as a tourist guide, leading tours to Eastern Europe, and also studied at the London School of Economics.
 It was there that he met his future wife Vera, a psychiatric social worker who later became a lecturer in sociology.
 They married in 1951.